 If you ever do any tie-dye or fabric dying, this project is a fantastic way to use up some of your leftover dyes when you have finished using them for their original intended purpose.
 If not, you can use paints instead of dyes for effects that are every bit as lovely and interesting.

-- Bristol Board
+- Strathmore Bristol Board or similar heavy paper

 - Fiber reactive fabric dyes and squirt bottles, or watercolor paints and paintbrushes.

 - Batik block, wood block or rubber stamp.
 In the project sample, I used a square medallion batik block, but you could use just about any large background stamp to get interesting results.

 - Stamping ink

 - Metallic paints such as Lumiere by Jacquard Products plus suitable paintbrushes for use with them

 - Sponge brushes

 - Adhesive — If you don’t know which adhesive to use, I recommend Zip Dry paper glue, but feel free to use whichever adhesive you like paper crafting with.